Jojoooo1/spring-boot-api/README.md

 - **Back Office**: Operation and support applications that are vital for operational functionalities.
-- **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration with external services and enriching overall functionality.
+- **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration and enriching overall functionality.
 - **Management**: API used by the development team to manage the platform.
 It is intentionally separated from the internal API for improved security.
 - **Public API**: Public facing API